spacemeshos/testnet-guide/guide/install.md

 ### Windows or Linux
 The installer defaults to launch Spacemesh as soon as it is the installation is complete.

+> If you see a Windows security alert then check the checkbox 'Priave networks' and click 'Allow access'.

 ---